YOUR PILOT CAREER STARTS HERE

 Canadian residents only.
 Genesis is not authorized for international students.

 Before you begin the application process, you should complete your aviation medical.
-You will not be able to proceed through the application process without proof that you have passed the Category 1 Aviation Medical.
+You cannot proceed through the application process without proof that you have passed the Category 1 Aviation Medical.
 Search for a medical examiner near you: https://wwwapps.tc.gc.ca/saf-sec-sur/2/came-meac/

 - Willing to study and work hard